-- In the Number of Methods field, enter the number of different verification methods that should be defined.
-This indicates the number of methods that should be available to the verifier.
+- Number of Methods - Enter the number of different verification methods to define.
+This indicates the number of methods available to the verifier.
 Click Apply to make the methods available for creation.
 The maximum number of methods is 15.

 - If multiple languages are available for the portal, the validation methods can be localized by selecting the appropriate language from the Language drop-down list.
 The methods and descriptions for the administrator's default language must be entered prior to translating the methods and descriptions for other languages.

 - The character limit for a method name is 25 characters, and the character limit for a method description is 100 characters.

 - Drag and drop the methods to determine the order in which they display.